True-Demon/true-demon.github.io/_posts/2019/2019-06-12-register-smash-n-grab.md

 I ran PSexec with the same local admin credentials that were sitting on the registers and ... lo' and behold ... a system shell.

 Unlike on the registers _this_ server was on the primary domain of the organization I was testing.
 Worse, a member of the "store administrators" group had recently logged in, and their credentials were still cached in Wdigest.
-Without even trying to, I had essentially owned the clients' domain reserved for their store servers from a single set of cache registers.
+Without even trying to, I had essentially owned the clients' domain reserved for their store servers from a single set of cash registers.
 The fact I could do this locally was bad enough, but knowing full well I could have done it with a throw-away hackbox connected to the same exactly place as my laptop, this could have easily been done from the parking lot.

 ## Fixing the Problems